gentoo-mirror/gentoo-linux-surface-overlay/README.md

 ## Information
 - __gentoo-surface-sources__ gentoo-sources with surface patchsets applied
 - __iptsd__ utility is needed for touchscreen support.
-Enable the user and system services after you install.
+Enable system services after you install.
 - __libwacom-surface__ improves touchscreen support.
 - __surface-control__ commandline utility to control certain aspects of your surface device.
 - __surface-dtx-daemon__ utility to control attach/detach of clipboard on Surface Book devices.